mhhabib/cf_reminder/README.md

 ## Warning!
 - It may have bugs.
 Since i used timer sleep, it may show you a lots of notification.
 If it this happens then [go](#Kill-the-application-from-background) to the above killing process.

-**NB** Feel to use and contribute the repository if you found any bugs.
+**NB** Feel free to use and contribute the repository.
+If you found any bugs the report as Issues or Send a PR.